aserbremen/Multi-Robot-Graph-SLAM/README.md

 ```
 ros2 launch mrg_slam mrg_slam.launch.py x:=0.0 y:=0.0 z:=0.0 roll:=0.0 pitch:=0.0 yaw:=0.0
 ```

-Note that you don't need to pass the initial pose if you don't want to.
-The SLAM node will start at the pose specified in the configuration file.

 During visualization for naming the keyframes, the robot name will be displayed as `""` if no namespace is set.